TT Electronics: History

 The company has its origins in a firm of toolmakers, W. Tyzack Sons & Turner, which was established in Sheffield, in around 1867.
 It was first listed on the London Stock Exchange in 1948.

 After the Sheffield works had been sold to a rival in 1987, the listed company, which was by then known as Tyzack Turner Group plc, was acquired by new management and was renamed TT Group plc in 1988.

 In 1990, TT Group acquired Crystalate Manufacturing Company, a British resistors and sensors manufacturing company.

-In the 1990s the electronics activities were expanded with the acquisitions of the Magnetic Materials Group, AB Electronic Products Group and BI Technologies.

-Further expansion was made with the purchase of Dale Electric International in 1994, and the AEI Group, which was the Wire and Cables Division of the General Electric Company, in 1997.
+In the 1990s, its electronics activities were expanded through multiple acquisitions, including of the Magnetic Materials Group, AB Electronic Products Group and BI Technologies.
+Additional purchases included Dale Electric International in 1994, and the AEI Group, which was the Wire and Cables Division of the General Electric Company, in 1997.

-In 2000, the company changed its name to TT Electronics plc.
+In 2000, after the de-merging of several non-core businesses to focus on advanced electronics and electronic technologies, TT Group changed its name to TT Electronics.

-The company bought New Chapel Electronics, a manufacturer of interconnection systems for the aerospace industry, in 2008 and the Power and Control business of Ferranti Technologies, a manufacturer of mission-critical power and control sub-assemblies, in 2022.
+In April 2008, TT Electronics bought New Chapel Electronics, a manufacturer of interconnection systems for the aerospace industry.

+In October 2012, the firm launched its new manufacturing plant in Romania.

+In December 2015, TT Electronics purchased the safety critical components specialist Aero Stanrew, increasing its footprint in the aerospace and defence markets.

+In June 2018, it bought the electromagnetic solution provider Precision of Minneapolis to expand its footprint in the US power electronics market.
+That same year, TT Electronics acquired by power electronics firm Stadium Group plc.

+In September 2020, the magnetic assemblies specialist Torotel, Inc. was purchased by the company.